Kyoto’s Temple Districts

 Expect 8,000–12,000 steps depending on the day.
 The pace is gentle and we take breaks.
 This is not a rushed tour.

-However, if the journey itself does not confirm (our side), you’ll receive a FULL REFUND of everything paid — including the deposit.
+However, if the journey itself does not confirm, you will receive a full refund of everything paid, including the reservation fee.

-If the group minimum isn’t met, you receive a full refund — including your deposit.
+If the group minimum isn’t met,you will receive a full refund of everything paid, including your ₹4,999 reservation deposit.

 No fees, no vouchers, no complications.